zoffixznet/perl6.party/post/Perl-6-Core-Hacking-NQP-QAST-Grammars-Or-Building-Your-Own-Damn-Compiler.md

 ```

 The error gives a hint: it seems our program receives an argument (the
 filename), but we aren't asking for one.
+In fact, the NQP toolchain already
+can handle reading code from files for us, the issue we're experiencing
+is simply the toolchain trying to give the provided command line arguments
+to our program when it isn't expecting any.

 Think of our program having an
 implicit `sub MAIN` that currently has an empty signature.
 For it to
 accept the command line argument, we need to add a parameter, so we'll modify
 the `QAST::Block` we generate in `method TOP` to include a